XAI-360/TSCL/docs/Readme.md

 There are 20 filters which create 20 dictionary atoms (creating an over-complete dictionary).
 The kernel width is 5 which means the length of each dictionary atom is 5 too.
 As can be seen in Fig. 5, each of the atoms has learned a particular behaviour/context, e.g. different ascending and descending patterns.

 Fig. 6 shows some examples of the positive pairs generated using sparse dictionary coding.
+As can be seen in this figure, the true signal (red) and the reconstructed signal (blue) are very similar.
+The other two positive pairs (purple and gray) resemble the global behaviour of the original signal but they are different enough to be used for contrastive learning.

 ![Fig. 7](./static/PositivePairs_1.png)